 The system noise figure is measured along the complete receiving signal chain (as close as possible, but excluding

-antenna & waveguide, and noise processing).
+antenna & waveguide or RF coax, and noise processing).
 It shall be measured using a noise source (which may be built into the system) and a detector (which may be built into the system as well).

 One recommended measurement method for the System Noise Figure is the Y-factor method.
 A noise source is